nerillosa/amcrest_camera_web-view/README.md

 You need to mount flashdrives with sufficient capacity to hold all the files.
 Files for a whole year amount to around 200 Gbytes.

 The web application files are located at: /var/www/html.
+The main index.html file is powered by [angularjs technology](https://docs.angularjs.org/guide/introduction).

 Example file structure: